0-5788719150923125/gai/README.md

 - the AI will never know our world; it will never know human cognition
 - or pain
 - and thus, the AGI must discover its own reward;
-- evolution by natural selection;
+- evolution by natural selection
-- the AI can time travel

 ## read